NightClover-code/snippets/README.md

 To contribute, please visit the [issues](https://github.com/NightClover-code/snippets/issues) section on GitHub.

+You can also open issues on your own, and please make sure they're as descriptive as possible.

 After addressing an issue, submit a Pull Request (PR).

 I'll review submissions promptly and respond as quickly as possible.